 Liver Cancer Causes, Risk Factors, and Prevention

 Worldwide, liver cancer is the sixth most common cancer and the third leading cause of cancer death.
-In the United States, rates are highest in American Indian/Alaska Native individuals.
-The number of new cases of liver cancer continues to increase, making it the sixth leading cause of cancer deaths in the United States.
+In the United States, rates are highest in American Indian or Alaska Native individuals.
+Liver cancer is the sixth leading cause of cancer deaths in the United States.

 Liver cancer causes and risk factors